ezeeworld/B4S-Android-SDK/README.md

 ### Add jar libraries
 1. Open your application in Eclipse
 2. Drop the jar files found in `sdk/libs` directly into the `libs` fodler of your existing Android project.

+### Add Google Play Services
-3. Import the Google Play Services library project.
+1. Import the Google Play Services library project.
 If not installed yet, use the Adroid SDK Manager to install this (currently at version 18).
 It is advised to copy the library project to your local directory from `android-sdk/extras/google/google_play_services/libproject`.
-Import the `google-play-services_lib` directory using Existing Android Code Into Workspace wizard.
+Import the `google-play-services_lib` directory using File -> Import... -> Existing Android Code Into Workspace wizard.
 Make sure it is marked as Library Project in the Android properties.
-4. Open the properties page of your Android project and add teh for the google-play-services_lib as library project dependency.
+2. Open the properties page of your Android project and add teh for the google-play-services_lib as library project dependency.
 The jar files in `libs` should already be adopted into your Android Private Libraries build..

 ## Usage